-&lt;sup>9Deviations from symmetry may be necessary if firms played highly asymmetric roles in the organization of the cartel (e.g. as ringleader) or when leniency provisions provide liability exemptions.
+11Deviations from symmetry may be necessary if firms played highly asymmetric roles in the organization of the cartel (e.g. as ringleader) or when leniency provisions provide liability exemptions.
 One can then turn to weighted Shapley values (Shapley 1953b; Kalai and Samet 1987).